United Independent School District: Service area

 It also serves Larga Vista, now a part of Laredo.

 United ISD's land area exceeds that of Delaware.

 Standardized dress

 Students in pre-Kindergarten through 8th grades are required to follow standardized dress code provided by the district; the dress code began during the 2006-2007 school year.
 Since the 2007-2008 school year, high school students are also required to follow the same standardized dress code procedures as approved by the Board of Trustees.

 The Texas Education Agency specified that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.

 Shortly before the 2021-2022 school year, the Board of Trustees passed a "casual dress code".
 However, some restrictions still apply.

+As of the year 2026, the UISD Board of Trustees has approved revisions to the Student Dress Code for elementary, middle, and high school students for the 2026–2027 school year, which added more diversion between options, but restrictions still apply.